platformsh/platformsh-docs/docs/src/configuration/routes/_index.md

 The full list of generated route information is often much larger than what's specified in the `routes.yaml` file.
 For example, by default all HTTPS routes (and all uses of `{all}`) are duplicated to create HTTP redirect routes.
-As a general rule, you should keep to under 100 defined routes.
+As a general rule, you should keep to your defined routes under 100.

 If your `routes.yaml` file is rejected for being too big, the best alternative is to move redirect routes to the application rather than relying on the router.